Geomodels in Engineering Geology

 Ground conditions depend on the climatic, geological and geomorphological history of the site and its surrounding area.
 In ground investigation, ground engineering, design and construction, a preliminary study of the local environment (including climate), the landforms and the geomorphological processes creating and modifying the local landscape is thus required, as well as informed detailed knowledge of the soils and geology, their distribution, properties and engineering behaviour.

 Geomodels in Engineering Geology outlines the world’s climatic and morphological zones and the changes such environments bring upon the ground.
-It deals with fundamental aspects of surface soils and geology in relation to their engineering behavior and guides the way that ground investigation can be developed to provide appropriate information needed for design and construction of a project – augmented by case histories and experience of practical problems.
+It deals with fundamental aspects of surface soils and geology in relation to their engineering behaviour and guides the way that ground investigation can be developed to provide appropriate information needed for design and construction of a project – augmented by case histories and experience of practical problems.